Ibrahim Pasha of Egypt: Background

-His mother was Amina Hanim (1770-1824).
+His mother was Amina Hanim (1770–1824).
 She was the widow of Ottoman official Serezli Ali Bey, and a daughter of the Ottoman Major Ali Aga of Nusratli.
 Ibrahim was her first-born son with Muhammad Ali of Egypt (her first born was Princess Tawhida).
 It is further known that he was born in the village of Nusratli (today Nikiforos), near the town of Drama, the Ottoman province of Rumelia, in what is now the eastern parts of Macedonian region in Greece.
+Ibrahim was of Albanian origin through his father Muhammad.

 In 1805, during his father's struggle to establish himself as ruler of Egypt, the adolescent Ibrahim, at 16, was sent as a hostage to the Ottoman Kapudan Pasha.
 However, Ibrahim was allowed to return to Egypt once his father was recognised as Wāli of Egypt by the Ottoman Sultan, and had defeated the British military expedition of Major General Alexander Mackenzie Fraser.

 When Muhammad Ali went to Arabia to prosecute the war against the Al Saud in 1813, Ibrahim was left in command of Upper Egypt.
 He continued the war against the broken power of the Mameluks, whom he suppressed.
 In 1816 he succeeded his brother Tusun Pasha in command of the Egyptian forces in Arabia.

 Ibrahim Pasha, was the subject of much speculation and rumors, particularly regarding his feelings toward the Turks and the Ottoman State.
 He considered himself an Arab and spoke Arabic and respected the Arabs, while he despised the Ottomans and the Turks.
 This was at a time when one of the Egyptians in his army heard him and asked how he could say such things when he himself was Turkish.
 He replied:

 I am not a Turk, I came as a mere child to Egypt, and since then the Egyptian sun has changed my blood and made me wholly Arab.

-It has been said that this feeling of 'hostility and absolute contempt for the Ottomans'.